The British Museum; civilizations unlocked

 Walk through 2,000 years of London’s history at the fabulous Museum of London.
 From the founding of Roman Londinium, through medieval London, Shakespeare’s theatre and the Great Fire of London of 1666, the visitor then arrives in the modern age.

-Explore the different lives of rich and poor Londoners through objects like the door of the dreaded Newgate prison and the beautiful silk Fanshawe dress worn by the Lord Mayor of London’s daughter (with skirts so wide she would have had to turn sideways to walk through doors!)
+Explore the emergence of modern London in the 18th and 19th centuries, contrasting the very different life experiences of the rich, the comfortable middle classes and poor Londoners, through objects like the door of the dreaded Newgate prison and the beautiful silk Fanshawe dress worn by the Lord Mayor of London’s daughter (with skirts so wide she would have had to turn sideways to walk through doors!)
 Then go shopping on a recreated Victorian High St before retiring for a drink to the pub.

-Explore 20th century London with the original 1920s red telephone box and then hear first person accounts of life in London during the Blitz, the German bombing campaign of World War 2, in a moving video display.
+Explore 20th century London with the original 1920s red telephone box, glamorous shopping in the West End, Suffragette publicity from the campaign for votes for women, and then hear first person accounts of life in London during the Blitz, the German bombing campaign of World War 2, in a moving video display.

 Lastly marvel at the beautiful Olympic Cauldron, designed by Thomas Heatherwick for London 2012 and now on permanent display at the Museum.